 On March 7, 1846, after farming for a few years, Weage sold 129 acres of land for $980 to Mr. Abel Willard.
 The area sold roughly entailed the current school grounds mentioned above.
 In return, Weage purchased from Willard part of Lot 2, block 15, the current site of Enve Salon, and two other lots in the village for $400.2 He built a small cottage on Lot 2 to live in while his permanent home, directly behind, was being constructed4.

-The value of Weage’s Real Estate holdings in the 1850 census is too low for the upscale home he was to construct.
+The value of Weage’s Real Estate holdings ($300) shown in the 1850 census is too low for an upscale home.
+Therefore, the author assumes that the present home was not yet built when the census was taken.
 In 1860, the value is shown as $10,000.

 On March 20, 1851, an additional parcel of land3 was purchased from Mr. Thomas Emerson for $100 on which he built and operated a general store and his home.